 To make a complete diet for C. batrachus we uses various types of feed ingredients which are locally available, such as Fish meal, Yeast, Eggs, Powder milk, Wheat flour etc. and make a suitable feed for C. batrachus.
-We divided the feed in 3 categories, such as – Diet A, Diet B and Diet C and each diet contain several protein level, Diet A contain 30% crude protein, Diet B contain 35% crude protein and Diet C contain 40% crude protein.
-For 21 days we use these 3 types of diets on the fry of C. batrachus and observe the growth in length and weight condition.
+We divided the feed into 3 categories, such as – Diet A, Diet B, and Diet C, and each diet contains several protein levels.
+Diet A contains 30% crude protein, Diet B contains 35% crude protein, and Diet C contains 40% crude protein.
+For 21 days we use these three types of diets on the fry of C. batrachus and observe the growth in length and weight condition.
 Noted that Diet C gives a lot of effect on the growth performance rather than Diet A and Diet B. To make the diet, we follow the Pearson square method.
 The Pearson Square Method is a simple and effective tool used in animal nutrition including fish feed formulation, to mix two feed ingredients or more than two feed ingredients to achieve a desired nutrient level.
-It’s especially useful when we want to mix two or more feeds of known nutritional composition (e.g., a high-protein feed and a lower-protein feed) to achieve a specific target nutrient concentration.
+It’s especially useful when we want to combine two or more feeds of known nutritional composition (e.g., a high-protein feed and a lower-protein feed) to achieve a specific target nutrient concentration.
 Also use ANOVA for statistical analysis on feed management and growth performance of C. batrachus.

+Complete Parameter??????: growth performance parameters (feed consumption amount, specific growth rate, feed efficiency, protein retention, fat retention and survival rate), indices

 Crude Protein estimation in Diet A (30% CP) with Pearson Square method: